Differential pricing may have ‘detrimental effect’, study says

 Dual or differential pricing refers to the practice of setting different prices in different markets for the same product or service.

-Enhanced technology and digitisation has led to increased price differentiation with benefits and costs for Irish consumers, a Central Bank study has concluded.
+Enhanced technology and digitisation has led to increased price differentiation, with benefits and costs for Irish consumers, a Central Bank of Ireland study has concluded.

 Dual or differential pricing refers to the practice of setting different prices in different markets for the same product or service.

-The Central Bank is currently carrying examining the practice in Ireland amid concern that it is being practiced more widely than providers admit and to the cost of consumers.
+The Central Bank is currently examining the practice in Ireland amid concern that it is being practiced more widely than providers admit, and to the cost of consumers.

 The latest study, separate from the regulator’s investigation, finds that enhanced technology and digitalisation have increased the potential “for more sophisticated forms of differential pricing, with the possibility for prices to be tailored to each individual.”